BA and MA (Oxon); MA and PhD (Warwick)

 - Li, Chi-fang Sophia.
 'Theatre Review: Dekker's Shoemaker's Holiday at the Rose Theatre Bankside', Shakespeare Bulletin, 27.3 (2009), 503-07.

 - Li, Chi-fang Sophia Li.
 'The Virgilian Tradition and the Cult of Elizabeth in The Magnificent Entertainment (1604)', Review of English and American Literature 21 (2012), 99-130.

 - Li, Chi-fang Sophia.
 'Londoners and Their Worlds: the Art of Place-making in William Haughton's Englishmen for My Money', in Boundary Narrative and Spatial Discourse, eds.
 Tee Kim Tong and Hsiung Ting-hui.
 (Kaohsiung: National Sun Yat-sen University Press, 2016).

 - Li, Chi-fang Sophia.
-'Has Shakespeare Been to Italy? the Venetian Ghetto as a Case Study', in Essays in Honour of Francis K. H. So.
-(Taipei: Bookman, 2019).
+'Has Shakespeare Been to Italy? the Venetian Ghetto as a Case Study', in A Chivalric Quest: Festschrift in Honor of Professor Francis K. H. So's Retirement.
+(Taipei: Bookman, 2020), 229-66.